ROS-FE/fe-ros-docs/docs/tf_moveit/urdf.md

     outfile.close()
 ```
 ### Second assignment - load data to TF
-Write a Python scrip that will read the YAML file produced by the saver script and publish the transforms onto TF.
+Write a Python scrip that will read the Pickle file produced by the saver script and publish the transforms onto TF.
 We don't expect these frames to change in the future.
 You can therefore use the `StaticTransformBroadcaster()` class to publish them.

 For this assignment we prepared the following code snippet that you should complete: